Rich Reel

 "Ph.D. scientists tell me what they want; I get it for them."

-I take analytical instruments from concept to prototype, and sometimes to production.
+With a minimum of discussion, I quickly take analytical instruments from concept to prototype, and sometimes to production.

 Education